shade in the backyard with Azenco louvered pergola

 Adding some shade in the backyard can take many forms.
 A shade cover for just a couple people can be as simple as popping up a portable patio umbrella or stringing a sun shade over the patio.
 But, to ensure the entire family can seek refuge from the sun, a larger and more permanent shade solution may be in order.
 The most dynamic and flexible shade structure to accommodate the entire family is a pergola.
 Modern pergolas are available as solid-roof designs that create full-time shade, or with an adjustable louvered roof design that allows you to control the sun/shade balance on your patio.
 Pergolas are also infinitely scalable from a small 5-foot by 5-foot footprint from a DIY kit up to hundreds of square feet of shade in the backyard with a custom design.

-High Tech Cooling Effects for the Backyard
+High Tech Cooling Effects for Shade in the Backyard

 More than just a way to create shade in the backyard, aluminum pergolas can bring many relaxation amenities to your outdoor living space.
 Our customized pergolas can be outfitted with embedded LED lighting, motorized retractable sun shades, integrated patio fans, and much more.
 The motorized louvered roof can be controlled by handheld remote, or become a completely hands-free voice activated pergola that integrates with your smart home devices.
 To take the pergola controls to the next level, smart pergolas can even incorporate sensors that monitor the weather and autonomously close when a passing shower approaches.